Stephen Hough: Life and career

 In 2009, members of the Berlin Philharmonic premiered Hough's trio for piccolo, contrabassoon and piano (Was mit den Traenen geschieht) at the Philharmonie.
-His song cycles Herbstlieder (2007), Other Love Songs (2010), and Dappled Things (2016) were premiered by members of The Prince Consort.
+His song cycles Herbstlieder (2007), Other Love Songs (2010) and Dappled Things (2016) were premiered by members of the Prince Consort.
 He premiered his Sonata for Piano (broken branches) at the Wigmore Hall in 2011.
 In 2012, the Indianapolis Symphony Orchestra and Symphonic Choir gave the world premiere of the orchestrated version of his Missa Mirabilis.
 The Colorado Symphony and Andrew Litton recorded this work for Hyperion Records in 2015.
 Hough has written four piano sonatas, Partita and Sonatina Nostalgica for solo piano, and the test piece, Fanfare Toccata, for the 2022 Van Cliburn International Piano Competition.
-The Takacs Quartet commissioned His String Quartet and recorded it for Hyperion Records.
-The Utah Symphony commissioned his Piano Concerto (The World of Yesterday) and premiered it in 2024.
+The Takacs Quartet commissioned his string quartet and recorded it for Hyperion Records.
+The Utah Symphony commissioned his The World of Yesterday piano concerto and premiered it in 2024.
 The European co-commissioner, The Hallé, recorded the piece for Hyperion in 2024 with Sir Mark Elder.

-In 2020, Hough's essay collection, Rough Ideas, won the Royal Philharmonic Society Award in the Storytelling Category.
+In 2020, Hough's essay collection, Rough Ideas, won the Royal Philharmonic Society Award in the storytelling category.
 Faber published his memoir, Enough: Scenes of Childhood, in 2023.

-At the 2024 Last Night of the Proms, Hough accompanied soprano Angel Blue in his own arrangement of two spirituals and was also the soloist in Saint-Saëns's Egyptian Concerto, followed by an encore of his own fantasia on "Supercalifragilisticexpialidocious".
+At the 2024 Last Night of the Proms, Hough accompanied the soprano Angel Blue in his own arrangement of two spirituals and was also the soloist in Saint-Saëns's Egyptian Concerto, followed by an encore of his own fantasia on "Supercalifragilisticexpialidocious".

 In 2025, Hough's piano concerto The World of Yesterday had its Asian premiere at the Esplanade show in Singapore with the Singapore Symphony Orchestra and conductor Rodolfo Barraez.